 Monitoring, Evaluation and Learning (MEL)

-Monitoring, Evaluation and Learning (MEL) is the bedrock of effective development and a key capacity of Imani across all our work.
-Imani works with our clients to design, monitor, evaluate and appraise their projects and initiatives using an evidence based approach to measuring impact.
+Monitoring, Evaluation and Learning (MEL) is the bedrock of effective development and a key capacity of ICL across all our work.
+ICL works with our clients to design, monitor, evaluate and appraise their projects and initiatives using an evidence based approach to measuring impact.
 We strive to provide pertinent and insightful evaluations and recommendations to our clients to ensure that their projects continue to benefit the intended recipients in the most effective way possible through delivering meaningful, lasting and targeted outcomes.

-Imani designs and implements a variety of MEL related projects for a wide range of clients across multiple sectors, specializing in data collection and management, impact and performance evaluations, organizational learning, baseline and final evaluations, and design of adaptive monitoring systems/frameworks.
+ICL designs and implements a variety of MEL related projects for a wide range of clients across multiple sectors, specializing in data collection and management, impact and performance evaluations, organizational learning, baseline and final evaluations, and design of adaptive monitoring systems/frameworks.

 IFAW – Baseline and Needs Assessments for Community Interaction with Wildlife (2016)